 Nothing I said about Marc’s view even remotely suggests that mankind was not willful in their disobedience.
 This is why I almost always include the term “willingly” so as to avoid the all too common refrain, “He is able but not willing.”
 The problem with Calvinism is that they believe mankind is born unable to be willing because God decreed it to be that way.
 Thus, individuals have absolutely no control over there innate desire to hate and reject God’s appeals.
 This issue is expounded upon more HERE.
 Marc continues,

 Dr. Flowers said, “There is nothing about being in slavery that makes one incapable of recognizing their chains and accepting God’s help to be freed when it’s offered.”

 But what if the slave does not want to accept God’s help?
 This would necessarily make the slave incapable of freedom; not because it is not an option, but because he does not want it.

 And why doesn’t he want it?
 Because that was his free choice (in that he could have wanted to do otherwise)?
-No, on Calvinism the sinner doesn’t want God’s help because that is what God decreed him to want it due to the fall.
+No, on Calvinism the sinner doesn’t want God’s help because God decreed him not to want it due to the fall.
 Are you following?
-On Calvinism, God decreed that all fallen humanity would be born unable to want to be reconciled from the fall EVEN AFTER God’s provision through His son, the gospel, the scripture and his bride!
+On Calvinism, God decreed that all fallen humanity would be born unable to want to be reconciled from the fall EVEN AFTER God’s provision through His son, the gospel, the scripture and His Bride!
 If Calvinism is correct, then those who reject God are doing so ultimately because God first rejected them, and according to Calvinist’s interpretation of Rom.
 9:11, God chose to reject these people prior to their birth or their first sin.
 Marc continues,

 Dr. Flowers said, “Marc [has] simply conflated the concept of bondage to sin (addiction) with a moral incapacity to humble oneself and confess that enslaved condition so as to receive the help that is being offered (responsibility).”